 We ask you to be careful when posting on social media, too.
 We can’t restrict what you post there, but we expect you to adhere to our confidentiality policies at all times.
 We also caution you to avoid violating our anti-harassment policies or posting something that might make your collaboration with your colleagues more difficult (e.g. hate speech against groups where colleagues belong to).
 In general, please:

 We advise our employees to:

-- Ensure others know that personal account or statements don’t represent our company.
-Employees shouldn’t state or imply that their personal opinions and content are authorized or endorsed by our company.
+- Ensure others know that your personal account or statements don’t represent our company.
+You shouldn’t state or imply that your personal opinions and content are authorized or endorsed by our company.
 We advise using a disclaimer such as “opinions are my own” to avoid misunderstandings.

 - Avoid sharing intellectual property like trademarks on a personal account without approval.
 Confidentiality policies and laws always apply.